CJ42/All-About-Solidity/articles/Libraries.md

 In the same way that libraries don’t have storage, they don’t have an event log.
 However, libraries can dispatch events.

-Any event created by the library will be saved in the event log of the contract that calls the event emitting function in the library.
+Any event created by the library will be saved in the event log of the contract that calls the event emitting function from the library.

-> Only problem is, as of right now, the contract ABI does not reflect the events that the libraries it uses may emit.
-This confuses clients such as web3, that won’t be able to decode what event was called or figure out how to decode its arguments.
+> The only problem, as of now, is that the contract ABI does not also include the events that may be emitted by the library used inside the contract.
+This confuses clients (such as the web3 framework), as they won’t be able to decode the event nor its arguments when it's emitted by the library.

 We could do a quick hack by defining the event both in the contract and the library ([As shown by this article from Gnosis about the DelegateProxy contract)](https://blog.gnosis.pm/solidity-delegateproxy-contracts-e09957d0f201).
-This will trick clients into thinking that it was actually the main contract who sent the event and not the library.
+This will trick clients into thinking that it was actually the main contract (and not the library) that has emitted the event.

 This is our library :